Cambridge SoundWorks Oontz Angle 3 Review

 Value

-The Cambridge SoundWorks Oontz Angle 3 lists for $85.
-In this price range it is an awful value as the UE Roll 2 costs as much and is a vastly superior speaker.
-However, at the time of this writing we've seen the Oontz available for less than a third of its list price.
-At that price point it is a decent value for those who don't want to spend much on a speaker, but we feel the Anker SoundCore still offers a better value for budget-conscious buyers.
+At the price point, it is a decent value for those who don't want to spend much on a speaker, but we feel the Anker SoundCore still offers a better value for budget-conscious buyers.

 Conclusion